 Check The Indoor Coil

 Next, check the coils inside your house.
 The coils are what pull the warm air out of your house and send cool air back in.
 They are usually located in an air handler near your furnace or outside wall.
 To clean them, unplug the unit, open the air handler, and use a soft brush to clean the coils.
 Be careful not to get burned when you are cleaning the coils.
+Check for support with a professional denver air conditioning repair team to help you with this.

 Check The Ducting And Vents